Jul 23 2024

 Programmatic Native Advertising

 For advertisers looking to scale their campaigns in a cost-effective way, programmatic native advertising offers great opportunities.
-By automatically serving ads in real-time through a demand side platform (DSP), advertisers can create better, richer, more relevant brand experiences for consumers across screens and devices.
+By automatically serving ads in real-time through a demand side platform (DSP), advertisers can create richer, more relevant brand experiences for consumers across screens and devices.
 Advertisers simply need to provide an image, headline, description, and click-through URL.
-Then, depending on the form of the organic content on the site where the ad will be shown, the programmatic native platform used by the DSP will determine which of those elements to bring in.
+Then, depending on the form of the organic content on the site where the ad will be shown, the programmatic native platform used by the DSP will determine which of those elements to bring in so the ad matches its context as closely as possible.

-Programmatic is so dominant in the native ecosystem today that it constitutes 96.4% of all native display ad spending—a number that is forecast to grow to 96.9% in 2024.
-Additionally, 63.1% of all programmatic display ad spending in 2023 will be native, though that share has been dropping for a few years as programmatic increasingly permeates newer, emerging channels such as connected TV (CTV), digital out-of-home (DOOH) and podcasting.
+Programmatic is so dominant in the native ecosystem today that native programmatic advertising constitutes 95% of all native display ad spending.
+Additionally, close to 66% of all programmatic display ad spending in 2024 will be native, though that share has been dropping for a few years as programmatic increasingly permeates newer, emerging channels such as connected TV (CTV), digital out-of-home (DOOH), and podcasts.

 What Does Native Advertising Look Like?

-As adtech becomes more sophisticated, brands can leverage a host of creative native advertising formats to make a more compelling impression on consumers—going even beyond branded content.
-No longer are marketers restricted to the use of a single, static image: native ads can now incorporate animated GIFs, carousel ads, click-to-watch video ads, instant play video ads, and more.
+As adtech becomes more sophisticated, advertising teams can leverage a host of creative native advertising formats to make a more compelling impression on consumers, going even beyond branded content.
+No longer are marketers restricted to the use of a single, static image: Native ads can now incorporate animated GIFs, carousel ads, click-to-watch video ads, instant play video ads, and more—options that are particularly attractive for advertisers looking to reach younger audiences.
 Advertisers can then pick and choose which style(s) best serves their message and potential customers.

 For example, B2B brands looking to tell a story around a campaign to drive leads can create a click-to-watch video ad with an embedded CTA.
 Retail and e-commerce brands can use native carousel ads to showcase a collection of products (or multiple images of one product).
-And travel and tourism brands can create snazzy photo spreads or cinemagraphs to showcase the allure of a particular destination or travel experience.
-The possibilities are virtually endless!
+And travel and tourism brands can create snazzy photo spreads or short-form videos to showcase the allure of a particular destination or travel experience that customers may come across as they browse their social feeds.

 Looking Toward the Future